miman/docker-srv-hosting/readme.md

 ## Tool

-These are the tools that can be installed withi this project
+These are the tools that can be installed with this project

 -  Home Assistant
 -  Nextcloud